miffili/ChuckyN/README.md

 ## The work process

 1. set up react-app using `create-react-app`
-2. deploy with simple interface
+2. deploy with simple "nothing to see"-interface
+![Dancin' Chuck Norris](https://media.giphy.com/media/9oIZogsRnw81FtHq4x/giphy.gif)
 3. set up interface with dummy components
 4. fetch data and display it in the Fact component
-![Dancin' Chuck Norris](https://media.giphy.com/media/9oIZogsRnw81FtHq4x/giphy.gif)
 5. sketch out component tree
 6. start from scratch
     1. render simple UI with Chuck Norris portrait & "hit me" button